danielgavrilov/schools/README.md

 ## Some background

 This is my 2013/2014 A-level Computing project.
-Some bad decisions have been made while building it and its "architecture" is a bit of a mess.
+Some bad decisions have been made while building it and its infrastructure is a bit of a mess.
 I have left it partially unfinished, since some of the features I wanted to implement required a complete rewrite.

 If you're making something similar, feel free to make use of whatever "good parts" and ideas you find in this project.
 Hopefully there are some.